agsb/toki-pona-pi/README.md

 Those programs can be used for statistics of any language.

+## Corpus

+Got a Toki Pona corpus from tatoeba.org [https://tatoeba.org/] tatoeba.tok, with 56517 lines and 547408 words.

+Made two corpus, with and without particules (a, ala, e, kin, la, li, lon, nanpa, o, pi, seme) to processing statistcs.

+More analysis is necessary to contextual use ala and seme.
+(In progress)

 ## Be binary ?

 The 124 glyphs of Toki Pona, plus null, space, new line and full stop, could be represented by a byte.